Matt20903/lean-project/README.md

-- my first attempts on using the proof assistent Lean (and Mathlib)
+- my first attempts on using the proof assistant Lean (and Mathlib)